gsdriver/ssml-check-core/README.md

 # Usage

-This library exposes two functions.
+This library exposes two functions which allow you to check and optionally correct a given SSML string

+### Check
 The first is `check` which verifies whether the given input is a valid SSML string on either the Amazon Alexa or Google Assistant platform (or both).
 This function returns a Promise with an array of errors indicating how the input fails validation, or a Promise of undefined if there are no errors.

 ```
 check(ssml, options)